Writing Prompts: Cozy Mysteries

 Image by Tumisu on Pixabay

 One of my favorite genres is cozy mysteries.
-They’re great for a low-key read on an airplane or road trip or before turning out the light at night.
+They’re great for a low-key read on an airplane, road trip, or before turning out the light at night.
 But writing them can be a little tedious and challenging, because, well, let’s be honest — there are only so many kinds of mysteries to solve.
+So, I’ve come up with some cozy mysteries writing prompts that might help!

-Having fun packaging for said mystery makes all the difference.
-Here are a few unique cozy mystery writing prompts to help break through that writer’s block brick wall.
+Having fun packaging for said mysteries makes all the difference.
+So, try these to help you break down that brick wall known as writer’s block.

-- A cat prowling around a murder victim’s house while the police detective investigates knocks over an urn.
-But instead of ashes, an ancient Egyptian necklace falls out.
+- A cat is prowling around a murder victim’s house while the police detective investigates and it knocks over an urn.
+But instead of ashes, an ancient Egyptian necklace falls out…

 - Setting: small village in Iceland.
 Murder victim: local tour guide.
 Single clue left at murder scene: a hunk of rare Italian cheese.
 Whodunnit?

-- Florida man wins the lottery and finally goes on the vacation to Colorado Springs he’s always dreamed.
+- Florida man wins the lottery and finally goes on the vacation to Colorado Springs he’s always dreamed of.
 Out on the hiking trail, he discovers something in the knapsack he picked up from a local adventure shop.
-Before he can do anything about it, he keels over dead.
+Before he can do anything about it, he keels over dead…

 - The murder weapon: a stone globe.
 The victim: a veterinarian in New York City.
 The murderer: the owner of a small, yellow bird.
 Why’d they do it?